MukhammedK/MukhammedKaldybay/README.md

-# Привет! Я Мухаммед 👋
+# Hi there!
+I'm Mukhammed 👋

-🔭 Сейчас учусь и развиваюсь как Go Backend Developer
+🔭 I'm currently learning and growing as a Go Backend Developer
-📚 Прошел уже несколько учебных проектов, выкладываю их на GitHub
+📚 I've completed several learning projects and shared them here on GitHub
-🎯 Цель — стать Junior+ разработчиком в Go
+🎯 My goal is to become a Junior+ Go developer
-🌍 Открыт к удаленной работе и релокации
+🌍 Open to remote work and relocation opportunities

-## 🚀 Стек технологий:
+## 🚀 Tech Stack:
 - Golang
 - PostgreSQL
 - Docker